-Director of the Office of Educator Preparation and Accountability: Provides administrative leadership to the Office of Educator Preparation and Accountability (OEPA) in the areas of educator admissions, testing, certification, and accountability reporting.
-The Director of OEPA supervises all major functions of the office, including but not limited to admissions to Educator Preparation Program (EPP), guidance on certification processes, certification testing approval, and recommending candidates for certification to the SBEC upon completion of program requirements.
-The Director of OEPA ensures appropriate supports are in place to assist candidates applying for admission into initial teacher certification programs and professional class certifications and manages the processing of applications.
-The Director of OEPA provides guidance to candidates regarding the appropriate State of Texas examinations required for educator certification, certification testing approval processes, and recommends qualified candidates for the Texas Education Certificate.
-The Director of OEPA collaborates in establishing P-12 partnerships, communicates regularly with Federal, State and local agencies: DOE, TEA, SBEC, and school districts, and provides data as required for accreditation, state and federal reports and mandates.
-The Director of OEPA serves as the EPP's Certification Officer and ensures that the UTRGV EPP is in compliance with Texas Administrative Code.
+Director of Educator Preparation: Under the Dean's direction, provides leadership for educator preparation and certification in the areas of curriculum alignment, admissions, testing, certification, and accountability reporting.
+The Director of Educator Preparation provides administrative oversight of the Office of Educator Preparation and Accountability (OEPA).
+The Director of Educator Preparation ensures that the UTRGV EPP is in compliance with Texas Administrative Code and undergoes successful continuation reviews.
+This individual works closely with associate deans, department chairs, program coordinators and faculty to ensure that the curriculum of the various programs that lead to educator certification is aligned to Texas Administrative Code and the appropriate educator standards to ensure student success.
+The Director of Educator Preparation supervises all major functions of OEPA, including but not limited to admissions to the Educator Preparation Program (EPP), guidance on certification processes, certification testing approval, and verifying candidates' eligibility for certification by the Texas Education Agency upon completion of program requirements.
+The Director of Educator Preparation ensures appropriate supports are in place to assist candidates applying for admission into initial teacher certification programs and professional class certification programs and oversees the processing of applications.
+The Director of Educator Preparation ensures candidates make adequate progress towards certification and provides guidance to candidates regarding the appropriate State of Texas examinations required for educator certification, certification exam preparation, certification testing approval processes, and eligibility for Texas educator certifications.
+The Director of Educator Preparation collaborates with Career Services to support candidates at program completion.
+The Director of Educator Preparation also collaborates in establishing and maintaining strong P-16 partnerships, and serves as the liaison between the College of Education and P-16 Integration and the Education pathways at the UTRGV collegiate high schools.
+The Director of Educator Preparation communicates regularly with federal, state, and local agencies and provides data as required for state and national accreditation, continuation approval, and state and federal reports and mandates.
+This individual also contributes to maintaining a culture of continuous improvement for student success.